Xi Jinping says China will continue to support NPC in deepening exchanges with IPU - ExBulletin

 All parties expressed appreciation for the Belt and Road Initiative, the Global Development Initiative, the Global Security Initiative and the Global Civilization Initiative proposed by China, pledging to strengthen friendly partnerships with China, adhere to the one-China principle and jointly safeguard multilateralism through close cooperation with China.

-Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union, as well as the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries, at the Great Hall of the People in Beijing, capital of China, Aug.
+Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union and the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries at the Great Hall of the People in Beijing, capital of China, Aug.
 20, 2024.
-(Xinhua/Huang Jingwen)
+[Photo/Xinhua]

-Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union and the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries at the Great Hall of the People in Beijing, capital of China, Aug.
+Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of the National People's Congress (NPC) of China's accession to the Inter-Parliamentary Union and the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries at the Great Hall of the People in Beijing, capital of China, Aug.
 20, 2024.
-(Xinhua/Zhai Jianlan)
+[Photo/Xinhua]

-Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union, as well as the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries, at the Great Hall of the People in Beijing, capital of China, Aug.
+Chinese President Xi Jinping meets with foreign parliamentary leaders attending the commemoration of the 40th anniversary of China's National People's Congress (NPC) joining the Inter-Parliamentary Union and the 2024 Inter-Regional Seminar on Realizing the Sustainable Development Goals (SDGs) for Parliaments of Developing Countries at the Great Hall of the People in Beijing, capital of China, Aug.
 20, 2024.
-(Xinhua/Huang Jingwen)
+[Photo/Xinhua]

 |